mayagomez/metashape_batch_process/README.md

 Scripts tested in Metashape 1.8.3 and/or 2.2.1 (see script for specifications).

-Please see https://www.protocols.io/view/image-capture-for-3d-photogrammetry-of-coral-colon-c9qkz5uw?step=2.1 for image capture details.
+Models are scaled using unique Agisoft Metashape markers spaced at known distances.
+In-water photogrammetry relies on the use of Scaling and Color Object for Underwater Photogrammetry References (SCOUPRs) around each coral outplant.
+Please see https://www.protocols.io/view/image-capture-for-3d-photogrammetry-of-coral-colon-c9qkz5uw?step=2.1 for in-water image capture details.
+In-air photogrammetry scales models via a coordinate system that encapsulates corals placed within a custom 3D printed coral-holder.

+NOTE: SCOUPRs are formally known as Adjustables.
+If you see the word "Adjustable" in any script, it can be replaced with scoupr.